emscripten-core/emscripten/site/source/docs/api_reference/Filesystem-API.rst

 .. js:function:: FS.registerDevice(dev, ops)

-	Registers a device driver for the specified id / callbacks.
+	Registers the specified device driver with a set of callbacks.

-	:param dev: The specific device, created using :js:func:`makedev`.
+	:param dev: The specific device driver id, created using :js:func:`makedev`.
-	:param object ops: **HamishW** What values can these take.
-I believe from above "a set of unique stream callbacks.
-What does that mean?
+	:param object ops: The set of callbacks required by the device.
+For an example, see the `NODEFS default callbacks <https://github.com/kripken/emscripten/blob/master/src/library_nodefs.js#L213)>`_.

 Setting up standard I/O devices
 ================================